-Exam 1.
-100 points Canvas Quizzes.
-100 points (10 cach Exam 1: 100 points Canvas Quizzes: 100 points (10 each -- --------- ------------ ----------------- ---------------------
+Exam 1: 100 points Canvas Quizzes: 100 points (10 each) --------- ------------ ----------------- ----------------------

 Exam 2: 100 points Term Paper: 200 points Exam 3: 100 points Reflection paper: 100 points Exam 4: 100 points Final Exam: 200 points

 TOTAL POINTS: 1000

 Please note that opportunities for extra credit may arise during the semester.
 At the end of the semester, your Instructor may award up to 20 (twenty) extra credit points to students who consistently contribute in a meaningful way to class discussions, and/or otherwise demonstrate exceptional efforts to synthesize the course material, where these 20 (twenty) points would be determinative of the final grade.
 The decision to award these points is within the sole discretion of the Instructor.
 Students may opt out of consideration for these extra credit points should they choose.
 Failure to opt out of consideration for participation extra credit will be considered a waiver of a student's ability to challenge any points awarded or not awarded by the Instructor.